kwur/new-kwur-site/_posts/2009-05-16-atlanta-ga-insideout-full-length.md

   </p>

   <p>
-    And if you haven&#8217;t seen it, you should check out the superior 1980s sister documentary, &#8220;Athens, GA: Inside/Out.&#8221; Here&#8217;s a sizable chunk:
+    And if you haven’t seen it, you should check out the superior 1980s sister documentary, “Athens, GA: Inside/Out.”
+Here’s a sizable chunk:
   </p>

   <p>
   </p>

   <p>
     At one point, KWUR had the soundtrack to this movie on vinyl.
 I tried to find it so I could dub it to cassette.
 I really wanted to obtain some of the BBQ Killers music.
 No dice.
-I don&#8217;t think I&#8217;ll ever find any&#8230;
+I don’t think I’ll ever find any…
   </p>
 </div>